ArlesZhang/DataCody-Agent/Daily Output Summary/AI Project Strategy & Kickoff .md

 2. **The Data Quality Flywheel:** I'm treating my synthetic data generator (**FuelGenius**) as a critical MLOps asset.
 The key is the feedback loop: Poor pipeline performance triggers the Agent to request **better synthetic data** for retraining.
 Is **data quality version control (DVC)** now more critical than code version control in modern AI?

 3. **The High-Velocity Learning Method:** Today, I'm deliberately using an 'AI-assisted fix-and-learn' strategy: finish the MVP, *then* deep-dive the bugs to truly learn the underlying tools.
 Has the traditional 'learn first, then do' approach become too slow for rapid AI development?
-What's the
+What's the fastest way you've ever learned a new complex skill?